Skip to Content

 How it works

-When you save this code, the Python function name hello and arguments first, last are parsed to create a LAMBDA function =LAMBDA(first, last, BOARDFLARE.EXEC("hello", first, last)) which is saved to the name manager with the name HELLO.
+When you save this code, the Python function name hello and argument name are parsed to create a LAMBDA function =LAMBDA(name, BOARDFLARE.EXEC("hello", name)) which is saved to the name manager with the name HELLO.
 The Python code for the function named hello is saved to the workbook settings so it is embedded in the workbook.
 The first line of the Python function docstring is also added as a comment to the name manager to provide an autocomplete description.

 Hello Function